Complete Guide

 Understanding the KNDy neuron mechanism is directionally useful.
 Effective interventions either restore the estrogenic brake on KNDy neurons (hormonal approaches) or target the NKB pathway directly (newer non-hormonal pharmacological options).

 Hormonal approaches (HRT/MHT) work by restoring estrogenic influence on KNDy neurons.
 The evidence base is substantial.
-The risk-benefit conversation is nuanced and individual — and you deserve a nuanced conversation, not a blanket dismissal based on 2002 WHI headlines that have since been substantially revised.
+The risk-benefit conversation is individual — and you deserve an individualized conversation, not a blanket dismissal based on 2002 WHI headlines that have since been substantially revised.

 Non-hormonal pharmacological options: Fezolinetant (Veozah), the first FDA-approved non-hormonal treatment targeting the NKB pathway directly, and elinzanetant (Lynkuet), approved for both VMS and sleep disruption, represent meaningful shifts in options for women who cannot or choose not to use hormone therapy.